dward2/BME547/Assignments/UnitTestingCIAssignment.md

   PEP-8 style.
 * Push code to GitHub.
 * Generate Pull Request on GitHub.
-Only merge your feature branches into the main branch once GitHub Actions reports a passing status.
+Only merge your feature branches into the main branch once GitHub Actions reports a passing status (for both unit tests and PEP-8 style).
 * Tag final submission on the main branch as `v1.0.0` or later number if revisions are necessary.